staroski/rules/README.md

 rules
 =======================

-Framework to help java developers to create reusable rules in his softwares.
+Framework to help java developers to create reusable rules in their softwares.